Texas, United StatesRanked among top 30 universities in US

 The one thing that can’t be questioned is the qualification and brilliance of the professors at TAMU, College Station.
 However, you may sometimes have some trouble deciphering what they’re saying through their thick accents.
 It’s really important to attend all (or most, at least) lectures, since that really goes a long way in determining your grades.
 Professors are nice people from the inside, even if they seem a bit imposing and condescending from the outside, and they’ll be more than willing to help a ‘tryer’.

-How much cheaper do you want it to be?
 Financial aid is almost as less as 5% but almost everyone gets a Research Assistantship and Teaching Assistantship based on their performance.
+The already low tuition fees is a major advantage for anyone who gets in!

 Since TAMU is one of the better colleges around, it certainly shouldn’t be a problem getting a pretty-high-paying job once you’re here.
 Where you get placed naturally depends on the course you’re doing, but more often than not, you can expect to get picked up by one of the top players in whatever field you’re specializing in.